bfarnaghi/vcd-signal-tracker/README.md

 - `vcd_file`: Path to the input VCD file to parse.
 - `--time`: Specify the start and end times for signal monitoring (in clock cycles).
 - `--clock`: Specify the clock period to divide the signals into separate cycles.
 - `--generate_saif_files`: If specified, generates SAIF files for each clock cycle.
+(Using vcd2saif tool provided by Synopsys)
 - `--remove_vcd_files`: If specified, removes the VCD files after SAIF file generation.
 - `--output_folder`: Specify a folder to store the generated SAIF or VCD files.